BlueComet4314/Thermometry-Sensor-Instructions/README.md

 # PT100 (RTD) Boards

 These boards were designed to measure and read out temperatures taken from a PT100 (RTD) sensor, which is transmitted to the Adafruit MAX 31865 boards using a QWIIC JST Conncector.
 The board itself is designed to lever and flatten the white RTD pad against the surface of an object (as seen in images below).

-The board was designed with a 4-40 screw hole in order to lever the PT100 pads onto the surface (in nEXO's case - the Thermosiphon as explained [above](#thermosiphon-set-up):
+The board was designed with a 4-40 screw hole in order to lever the PT100 pads onto the surface (in nEXO's case - the Thermosiphon as explained [above](#thermosiphon-set-up)):

 <img src = "https://user-images.githubusercontent.com/108306069/184951746-3d9781f4-3e90-45ee-a319-53f1975df39f.jpg" width="80%" height="80%" />